1/30

 Week 6

-Define what non-communicable diseases (NCD) are
+Define non-communicable diseases (NCD)

 Diseases that are non-communicable - meaning that the disease is not transmittable from one person to another.

-Sometimes referred to as silent diseases as there are no clear signs of the developing the disease.
+Sometimes referred to as silent diseases as there are no clear signs of developing the disease.
 Typically first discovered when the disease is presents - especially in low-income countries where they do not screen.

 Many NCDs are chronic - but not all!

-This include a wide range of diseases!
+NCDs include a wide range of diseases!

 external causes: injuries, poisonings ect.

-Mental disorders - also including dementia
+Mental disorders - including dementia

 Systemic diseases: diabetes, cancer, CVD, kidney and respiratory diseases